feather-design-system/feather-design-system/docs/Components/Select/README.md

 <Select-Examples />

-## FeatherSelect
+## Select

 ### Getting Started

 #### Item Display Text

-It is expected that your select options will be an Array of Objects.
+It is expected that your select options will be an `Array` of `Object`s.
 You can therefore specify which property you want to use as display text in the dropdown by setting the `text-prop` to the property name.

 For example if you objects is: